Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 Infectious Disease Specialists

 Since frequent infections are common in people with PI, you may be referred to a doctor who specializes in infectious diseases.
-This specialist can help identify the particular germ that’s causing your infection and suggest ways to treat it.
-It’s essential to identify the cause of your infection, especially if it’s uncommon, so you can be treated early and effectively.
+This specialist can help identify the specific germ, such as a bacterium, virus, or fungus, that’s causing your infection and suggest ways to treat it.

 Pulmonologists

 For PI symptoms that affect your lungs, you may need to see a pulmonologist (lung specialist).
-You may be referred to a lung specialist if you have frequent respiratory infections or other PI-related lung conditions, such as interstitial lung disease.
+You may be referred to a lung specialist if you have frequent respiratory infections or other PI-related lung conditions, such as bronchiectasis (widening and scarring of the airways) or interstitial lung disease (a group of conditions that cause lung inflammation or scarring).

 Gastroenterologists

 For issues involving digestion, you may be referred to a gastroenterologist.
 These specialists are trained to diagnose and treat conditions affecting different parts of the digestive system.
-You may need to see a gastroenterologist for infections or autoimmune inflammation in the digestive system, or other digestive conditions caused by PI.
+You may need to see a gastroenterologist for infections or autoimmune inflammation in the digestive system, or other digestive conditions related to PI.

 Hematologists and Oncologists